-- (A) Five (5) employment site visits accompanying the Customer job interviews, for jobs that match the Customer's job goal: - An application or resume shall be submitted to each job site. - If a site visit is not allowed by the potential Employer, the Contractor shall assist the Customer in completing an application using the method required by the Employer: - Use of blind ads shall not be accepted for the Job Placement Activity payment point. - Applications submitted for employment at the Contractor's place of business or any business entity owned or operated by the Contractor shall not be counted toward the Job Placement Activity payment point. - Employment site visits shall not be at the Contractor's place of business or any business entity owned or operated by the Contractor. - (B) A combined total of three (3) job interview(s) or unique Customized Employment proposal(s) submitted to a potential Employer that match the Customer's job goal. - (C) One (1) job offer. - v.
-Job Placement Activity Report
+i.
+Five (5) employment site visits accompanying the Customer to apply for job openings that match the Customer's job goal:

+An application or resume shall be submitted to each job site.

+If a site visit is not allowed by the potential Employer, the Contractor shall assist the Customer in completing an application using the method required by the Employer:

+- (A) Use of blind ads shall not be accepted for the Job Placement Activity payment point. - (B) Applications submitted for employment at the Contractor's place of business, or any business entity owned or operated by the Contractor shall not be counted toward the Job Placement Activity payment point. - (C) Employment site visits shall not be at the Contractor's place of business, or any business entity owned or operated by the Contractor. - ii.
+A combined total of three (3) job interview(s) for jobs that match the Customer's job goal. - iii.
+One (1) job offer. - (d) Levels of Service: